ThomasNeyman/CS_3321_Project/UseCases.md

 ## User rolls dice
 1. User clicks on dice icon
 2. System randomly selects value, and sends value to the server
-3. Server computes players need position and returns value to user
+3. cs3321.Server computes players need position and returns value to user
 4. System moves players piece
 ### Alternate flows
 A. Player can buy a property